byterubpay/byterub-site/_posts/2017-08-13-logs-for-the-Community-meeting-held-on-2017-08-13.md

 **\<ArticMine>** Money by is very nature needs to be neutral
 **\<cryptochangement>** rehrar the onyl problem i see with the "lets just give it a go" idea is that it seems like a lot of people feel obligated to support FFSs because they cant help on github. its good to see support byut we dont want people blindely throwing their money at this
 **\<4matter>** why articmine? lol
-**\<Link>** I think promoting Monero to communities that are most likely to benefit Monero would be the smartest approach. e.g. techies, libertarians, privacy advocates, etc.
+**\<Link>** I think promoting ByteRub to communities that are most likely to benefit ByteRub would be the smartest approach. e.g. techies, libertarians, privacy advocates, etc.
 **\<rehrar>** That's another thing.
 This probably will not be handled by FFS.
 **\<rehrar>** I mean, it could for sure.
 **\<Link>** Promoting through e-sports might be useful, but probably not the best return for the money invested
-**\<ArticMine>** ... because I may want to use Monero on the competitive network
+**\<ArticMine>** ... because I may want to use ByteRub on the competitive network
 **\<rehrar>** But this isn't typically what FFS is used for.
 **\<4matter>** so the 8btc had a great ROI?
 **\<4matter>** LMAO